codership/documentation/galeracluster/source/selinux.rst

 -----------------------------
 .. _`gen-selinux-policy`:

-In order to create an SELinux policy for Galera Cluster, you need to first open ports and set SELinux into permissive mode.
-Then, generate after generating various replication event, state transfers and notifications, create a policy from this activity, then restore SELinux.
+In order to create an SELinux policy for Galera Cluster, you need to first open ports and set SELinux to permissive mode.
+Then, after generating various replication events, state transfers and notifications, create a policy from the logs of this activity and reset SELinux from to enforcing mode.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Disabling SELinux for Galera Cluster
+Setting SELinux to Permissive Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. _`disable-selinux`:
+.. _`permissive-selinux`:

-Building a policy for SELinux requires that you first disable it.
-More specifically, set SELinux to open the necessary ports and to permit activities originating from the database server.
-While in permissive mode, SELinux continues to create log entries for system events, but takes no action to restrict this activity.
+When SELinux registers a system event, there are three modes that define its response: enforcing, permissive and disabled.
+While you can set it to permit all activity on the system, this is not a good security practice.
+Instead, set SELinux to permit activity on the relevant ports and to ignore the database server.

-To disable SELinux, complete the following steps:
+To set SELinux to permissive mode, complete the following steps:

 #.
 Using ``semanage``, open the relevant ports: